Grandmaster0111/Agroforest-app/blueprint.md

-# Smart Irrigation App Blueprint
+# AgroSmart App Blueprint

 ## Overview

-The Smart Irrigation app is a Flutter-based mobile application designed to provide users with a smart and efficient way to manage their irrigation systems.
-The app connects to a Firebase backend to fetch real-time sensor data, provide weather forecasts, and allow users to control their irrigation system remotely.
+AgroSmart is a Flutter application designed to help farmers and gardeners manage their irrigation systems intelligently.
+The app provides a user-friendly interface to monitor and control water usage, ensuring that crops and plants receive the optimal amount of water while conserving resources.

-## Features
+## Style, Design, and Features

-*   **Real-time Sensor Data:** The app displays real-time data from various sensors, including soil moisture, temperature, and humidity.
+### Initial Version

-*   **Water Tank Level:** The app shows the current water tank level and provides a visual representation of the tank's status.
+*   **Theme:** The application uses a modern Material 3 design with a green color scheme, reflecting the agricultural theme.
+It supports both light and dark modes.
-*   **Weather Forecast:** The app fetches and displays the current weather forecast to help users make informed decisions about their irrigation schedule.
+*   **Typography:** The app uses the Oswald, Roboto, and Open Sans fonts from Google Fonts to create a clean and readable text hierarchy.
-*   **Irrigation Control:** Users can manually control the irrigation valve or switch to an automatic mode that irrigates based on the soil moisture level and the selected crop.
+*   **Authentication:** The app uses Firebase Authentication to manage user accounts.
+Users can sign up and sign in with their email and password.
-*   **Crop-specific Advice:** The app provides irrigation advice based on the selected crop, ensuring that each plant receives the optimal amount of water.
+*   **Routing:** The app uses the `go_router` package for navigation, with a protected home route that redirects to a login screen if the user is not authenticated.
-*   **Analytics:** The app provides historical data and charts for soil moisture, irrigation cycles, and water tank levels, allowing users to track trends and optimize their irrigation strategy.
+*   **Home Screen:** The home screen welcomes the user and provides a central point for accessing the app's features.

-*   **Multi-language Support:** The app supports English, Hindi, and Nepali, making it accessible to a wider audience.
+## Current Plan

-## Design
+*   **Task:** Implement email/password authentication with Firebase.

-The app follows the Material Design guidelines, providing a clean and intuitive user interface.
-It uses a combination of cards, icons, and charts to present information in a clear and concise manner.
-The app is designed to be responsive and work seamlessly on both Android and iOS devices.
+*   **Steps:**

-## Implementation
+    *   Add Firebase dependencies to the project.

-*   **Frontend:** The app is built using Flutter, a cross-platform framework for building mobile applications.
+    *   Configure Firebase for the Android platform.
-*   **Backend:** The app uses Firebase as its backend, leveraging Firestore for data storage and Firebase Messaging for push notifications.
+    *   Create an `AuthService` to handle authentication logic.
-*   **State Management:** The app uses the `provider` package for state management, allowing for a clear separation of concerns and a predictable data flow.
+    *   Create a `LoginScreen` for users to sign in and sign up.
-*   **Internationalization:** The app uses the `flutter_localizations` and `intl` packages to provide multi-language support.
+    *   Set up `go_router` to handle authentication-based routing.
-*   **Charting:** The app uses the `fl_chart` package to display historical data in the form of charts.
+    *   Add a logout button to the home screen.